Folleon/pl2303-webusb/README.md

 Prolific PL2303 user-space USB to serial adapter driver for [WebUSB](https://wicg.github.io/webusb/), working in the browser.
 Note that WebUSB [is experimental](https://developer.mozilla.org/en-US/docs/Web/API/USB#browser_compatibility) at the time of writing and only working in Chromium-based browsers.

+**Note that the code of this repository is _just working_ at this time.
+Use this code at your own risk!**

 ## Usage